 It's time to put aside hardcore saving tips and retirement planning strategies for a few minutes and talk about something a little more seasonal: Which scary movies are the best to watch this Halloween!
 Aside from cinnamon apple cider donuts and carving pumpkins, scaring myself silly watching a boat-load of horror movies is one of my favorite things to do all throughout October.
 And why not?
 It's cheap entertainment!
 Most of the major TV channels get into the "spirit" (... bad Halloween pun ...) by re-running marathons of all the horror classics.
-Or if you're keeping up with modern … [Read more...] about Good Scary Movies to Watch This Halloween – 2016 Edition
+Or if you're keeping up with modern times, there are plenty of good options via Netflix streaming, Amazon Prime, Redbox, and even YouTube.
+(I've come to learn that if you simply type in … [Read more...] about Good Scary Movies to Watch This Halloween – 2016 Edition

 This week, millions of people will scarf down their turkey dinners, prematurely leave the table (and the company of their families), and then head into the night to spend billions of dollars on tablets, smart phones, flat-screen TV’s, and other gifts for people on their Christmas lists.
 In fact, according to Statistic Brain, 23% of Black Friday retail shoppers will camp out at a store, arriving at midnight or before.
 If you plan to partake in this festival of consumerism, here are some interesting trivia facts surrounding Black Friday for you to ponder and talk about with the other people next to you in line.
 Or if you don’t plan to go out, maybe you can impress your family members with this random knowledge to help pass the phases … [Read more...] about The History of Black Friday and Other Fun Stats

 I wanted to take this opportunity to break up our normal regimen of posts devoted to serious personal finance topics and dive into something far more entertaining: Good scary movies to watch this Halloween!
 If you’re like me and always looking for some good, cheap fun around Halloween-time, then there is nothing better than renting a couple of really scary movies from the Redbox or Netflix that will leave you scared to go to bed.
 This is the third edition of my “good scary movies” post.
 You can find my past horror movie picks from 2013 and 2012 at these links with reviews of some of my favorites like The Ring, Sinister, Insidious, Drag Me to Hell, Cabin in the Woods, Trick r’ Treat, Donnie Darko, etc. Here are my new additions for … [Read more...] about Good Scary Movies to Watch this Halloween – 2014 Edition

 This week, thanks to my wife, the MMD household made a ton of money on the side.
 But this wasn’t our usual passive income or blog revenue.
 Nope.
 This was different.
 This week my wife completely schooled me in the art of how to sell things online fast – all by using Facebook!
 Who knew these days that’s all it would take.
 I can still remember the days of the dark ages (i.e. about 20 years ago) when I used to go looking through the newspaper (remember those?) classified to find guitar gear.
-In more recent years I’ve really been a fan of using Internet sales sites like Ebay and … [Read more...] about Want to Know How to Sell Things Online Fast?
+In more recent years I’ve really been a fan of using Internet sales sites like Ebay and CraigsList.
+But even those sites were a huge improvement, they still had their own fundamental drawbacks.
+Fortunately things like high-speed service and … [Read more...] about Want to Know How to Sell Things Online Fast?
 Just Ask My Wife to Put It on Facebook!

 It’s that time of year again to have some good, cheap fun and rent a whole bunch of great scary movies!
 In case you didn’t already know, I absolutely LOVE scary movies.
 I don’t know what it is about them, but I like watching ones that are well written or intriguing.
 So throughout the year I’ve collected the titles of a few of my favorite recent scary movies and thought I’d share them with you in time for Halloween.
 (Before you read on, make sure you check out Part 1 which was published last year.
-In that review, my scary movie picks were Trick ‘r Treat, Piranha, Drag Me to Hell, Silent … [Read more...] about Great Recent Scary Movies to Watch This Halloween – 2013 Edition
+In that review, my scary movie picks were Trick ‘r Treat, Piranha, Drag Me to Hell, Silent Hill, The Ring, Saw I, House of a Thousand Corpses, The Devil’s Rejects, The Ninth Gate, and Donnie Darko.)
+My Favorite Recent Scary … [Read more...] about Great Recent Scary Movies to Watch This Halloween – 2013 Edition

 Everyone looks forward to a little time away from work.
 Sometimes when work sends you to a meeting or conference, it can be fun to expand it out a bit and do a little exploring.
 If you travel for vacation, this is especially exciting because you set the agenda But whether you travel for business or pleasure, there are also a lot of things that could go wrong.
 The good news is that most of those risks could be mitigated.
 All you need is a good international travel checklist to help you plan ahead so that your life and your wealth don’t get put into jeopardy.
-Below are a few tips … [Read more...] about Have Your International Travel Checklist Ready to Go
+Below are a few tips that I like to use whenever I travel anywhere.
+Your International Travel Checklist: Screen for warnings.
+Before you travel anywhere, … [Read more...] about Have Your International Travel Checklist Ready to Go

 Women everywhere be prepared to take one step backwards from 100 years of progress against gender inequality in the workplace.
 In a very sad display of male chauvinism, CNN Money recently ran an article about investor Paul Tudor Jones.
 What was the story about?
 His candid statement that: “… you will never see as many great women traders as men”. … [Read more...] about Is There Still Gender Inequality in the Workplace?
 Yes If You’re a Money Manager